 - ”Complexity of Cancer” equates to Oncology 401, which counts towards electives in the major.

-- ”Medical Biotechnology and Drug Development”, “Psychopharmacology – Substances and the Brain”, “Epigenetics and the Environment”, “Neurological Disorders and Diseases” have been pre-approved to count towards electives in the major despite not transferring in as specific courses from the requirement list.
+- ”Medical Biotechnology and Drug Development”, “Psychopharmacology – Substances and the Brain”, “Epigenetics and the Environment”, “Neurological Disorders and Diseases”, and “Precision Medicine: Tailored Treatment in Clinical Practice” have all been pre-approved to count towards electives in the major despite not transferring in as specific courses from the requirement list.

 - ”Research Assistant” courses could be used to fulfill the 699/independent study requirement, with prior approval from the PharmTox advisor